owlbarn/tutorial/chapters/maths.md

 `trapz ~n ~eps f a b` computes the integral of `f` on the interval `[a,b]` using the trapezoidal rule.
 It works by iterating for several stages, each stage improving the accuracy by adding more interior points.
-The argument $n$ specifies the maximum step which defaults to 20, and `eps` is the desired fractional accuracy threshold, which defaults to `1e-6`.
+The argument $$n$$ specifies the maximum step which defaults to 20, and `eps` is the desired fractional accuracy threshold, which defaults to `1e-6`.

 The other methods are similar to `trapz` in interface, only different in implementation.
 For example, the `simpson` uses the Simpson formula: